aashig24/NLP_decoding_IVC/README.md

 - A consolidated **DataFrame**.
 - A **ZIP file** of categorized images.
 - A **final CSV file** containing all processed data.

+---

+### **Text and Symbol Extraction**
+OCR Challenges: Initial attempts using OCR (Tesseract) for text extraction highlighted difficulties in recognizing ancient scripts.
+Contour-based Extraction: A custom contour-detection algorithm was developed to accurately extract individual symbols and textual elements.

+---

+### **Clustering and Symbol Analysis**

+Feature Extraction:
+Utilized Histograms of Oriented Gradients (HOG) to extract key visual features of the symbols.

+Clustering Techniques:
+Applied KMeans Clustering to group similar symbols based on extracted features.
+Used Principal Component Analysis (PCA) for dimensionality reduction, enhancing clustering efficiency.

+Cluster Organization:
+Symbols were organized into directories corresponding to clusters for structured analysis and storage.

+---

+### **Comparison with Other Ancient Scripts**
+Compared extracted symbols with scripts like Grantha and Kharosthi using cosine similarity.
+Identified potential linguistic similarities and patterns to aid in the deciphering of the Indus script.

+---

+### **Outputs**

+Data and Metadata:
+A consolidated DataFrame combining images and metadata.
+A ZIP file containing categorized seal images for organized storage.
+A final CSV file with all processed data.

+Clustering Results:
+Directories of symbols organized by clusters.
+Analyzed clusters with visualizations of symbol groupings.

+Script Comparison Results:
+Analysis Report summarizing similarities between the Indus script and other ancient scripts.

+---

+### ** Conclusion**
+This project provides a structured methodology to analyze and decode the Indus Valley Civilization's script using modern computational techniques.
+While the script remains undeciphered, the insights gained from clustering, comparisons, and symbol analysis bring us closer to understanding the language and culture of this ancient civilization.